CVE-2026-24451: CWE-200 in Gitea Gitea Open Source Git Server

 Description

 Gitea version 1.26.2 contains a vulnerability where fork synchronization continues even after the parent repository's visibility changes from public to private.
-This behavior exposes data to forks that should no longer have access, leading to unauthorized information disclosure.
+This behavior exposes data in the fork repository that should no longer be accessible, leading to unauthorized information disclosure.

 Affected software